 Our national postal address is: Swiss LSE Alumni Association, CH-3000 Berne

 All national organisations of LSE alumnae and alumni, including the SLSEAA, are independent and autonomous.
-The SLSEAA acts only on its own behalf, is in no way authorized, maintained, sponsored, endorsed, or otherwise representative of the London School of Economics and Political Science or the University of London and has never been a subordinate chapter or group of the "LSE Alumni Association" service of the School.
+The SLSEAA acts only on its own behalf, is in no way authorized, maintained, sponsored, endorsed, or otherwise representative of the London School of Economics and Political Science or the University of London and has never been a "chapter", "group"or other subordinate entity of the "LSE Alumni Association" marketing service of the School.